musedata/musedata-website/list/index.md

 direct representations of the graphical music.
 Both formats can be converted into PostScript with the muse2ps program.  </p> </li>

-<li> The "WIKI_URL" column contains a URL to the CCARH wiki page
+<li> The "URL" column contains a URL to the CCARH wiki page
 related to the musical work. </li>

 </ul>